 - 4.3.2 After the module commencement date: You cannot unregister from modules, but remain on Your programme, after the module commencement date.
 Therefore, no refund will be due.
-See the Terms and Conditions of Contract and the Academic and Programme Regulations for information about interruption of studies.
-No refund will be due if you interrupt your studies. - 4.4 UCEM discontinues the programme which you are completing (but is not in breach of the Contract) - 4.4.1 Following the discontinuation of a programme, You may be eligible for a refund and/or compensation under the circumstances set out below. - 4.4.2 You decide to transfer to an alternative programme at UCEM
+See the Terms and Conditions of Contract and the Academic and Programme Regulations for information about deferral and suspension. - 4.4 UCEM discontinues the programme which you are completing (but is not in breach of the Contract) - 4.4.1 Following the discontinuation of a programme, You may be eligible for a refund and/or compensation under the circumstances set out below. - 4.4.2 You decide to transfer to an alternative programme at UCEM